Ferhat Arıcan

-Ferhat Arıcan (born 28 July 1993) is a Turkish male artistic gymnast.
-He represented Turkey at the 2016 and 2020 Olympic Games.
+Ferhat Arıcan (born 28 July 1993) is a Turkish artistic gymnast.
+He represented Turkey at the 2016, 2020, and 2024 Olympic Games.
 At the 2020 Olympic Games he became the first Turkish gymnast to win an Olympic medal, winning bronze on the parallel bars.

 Personal life

 Arıcan was born in Konak, İzmir in 1993.
 He took up gymnastics when he was 9–10 years old.
 He studied sports administration at Ege University.

 Gymnastics career

-2010
+2010–2013

 Arıcan was selected to represent Turkey at the inaugural Youth Olympic Games.
 He won silver on vault behind Ganbatyn Erdenebold of Mongolia.

-2014
+He would make his senior debut at the 2010 World Championships later that year and also competed at the 2011 World Championships.

+Arıcan competed at the 2013 European Championships where he finished 23rd in the all-around.
+At the 2013 Mediterranean Games he won bronze on parallel bars.

+2014–2016

-Arıcan competed at the 2014 World Artistic Gymnastics Championships in Nanning, China.
+Arıcan competed at the 2014 World Championships in Nanning, China.
 He was originally a reserve athlete for the all-around; however he was called up to compete when Alexander Shatilov withdrew.
 He placed twenty-third.

-2015

-At the European Championships Arıcan placed 24th in the all-around and seventh on parallel bars.
-At the European Games he placed eleventh in the all-around and sixth on vault and parallel bars.
+At the 2015 European Championships Arıcan placed 24th in the all-around and seventh on parallel bars.
+At the 2015 European Games he placed eleventh in the all-around and sixth on vault and parallel bars.
 At the World Championships he placed 53rd in the all-around during qualifications.